Samnan/iptv/readme.md

 ```

-Open http://localhost:5173, select either one of the sample m3u files provided in the `channels` folder in the repo.
+Open http://localhost:5173, select either one of the sample m3u files provided in the `channels` folder in the repo (or any other valid m3u channel list).

 ## M3U file management